koutianqi/koutianqi.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Ph.D student at the College of Information Science and Technology at The Pennsylvania State University.
-I am fortunate to be co-advised by Dr. Fred Fonseca [link](https://ist.psu.edu/directory/fuf1) and Dr. Daniel Susser [link](http://www.danielsusser.info).
+I am fortunate to be co-advised by [<span style="color:blue">Dr. Fred Fonseca</span>](https://ist.psu.edu/directory/fuf1) and [<span style="color:blue">Dr. Daniel Susser</span>](http://www.danielsusser.info).

-<span style="color:blue">some *blue* text</span>

 area of research
 -----